carVertical/ml-engineering-homework/README.md

 Design and implement a system architecture for VIN decoding using machine learning.
 The system should be able to handle high volumes of VIN decoding requests and return decoded information such as make, model, year, body and transmission types.

 ## Requirements
-Specifically, the architecture should include:
+Specifically, the solution should include:
-- A microservice-based architecture
-- A VIN decoding machine learning model integrated into the architecture, which can handle a high volume of requests and provide fast responses
-- A service for model training
+- A project to train the model with instuction on how to run it from command line.
+- A project containing inference API which uses trained model, API can be local or cloud based, but it should be easy for us to set up based on provided instructions.
+- A diagram on how might actual production system look for such a service.
+We will discuss it during the interview.

-Optionally, the architecture may touch on (can be discussed instead of implemented):
+Optionally, the solution may touch on (can be discussed instead of implemented):
 - A database system to store decoded VIN information and enable fast queries
-- An API gateway to manage and route requests to the appropriate services
 - A really simple monitoring and logging system to track system performance and identify issues

-Additionally, write down your approach to the problem, the implementation process, and the testing and deployment strategies.
+Additionally, write down your approach to the problem, the implementation process.
 Last, but not least, discuss any limitations or potential issues with the system and recommendations for future improvements.

 ## Data
 Data can be found [here](data/ml-engineer-challenge-redacted-data.csv)